 Instructions

-- Combine the coco aminos and lemon juice in a small bowl.
-Set aside.
+- In a small bowl, mix the coco aminos and lemon juice and set aside.

 Nutrition Information